powsybl/powsybl-dynawo/docs/dynamic_simulation/output-variables-mapping.md

 }
 ```

-If you want to plot several variables of the same dynamic model, you can use the `variables` field that permit limiting boilerplate code in the script.
+If you want to plot several variables of the same model, you can use the `variables` field that limits boilerplate code in the script.
 ```
 // This:
 curve {